carpentries-incubator/lesson-R-packaging/_episodes/035-documentation.md

 - "Roxygen helps us with the otherwise tedious process of documenting"
 ---

+## Why documenting?

+Your code is going to be read by people, for instance:

+- People interested in your research.
+- Potential users of your code.
+- Colleagues and collaborators.
+- Yourself, in the future, after you forgot all the tiny details.

+For this and other reasons, it is a very good idea to invest some time in writing good documentation.
+The most practical way of doing this is by integrating the documentation writing as part of the functions.
+This is exactly what the package `roxygen2` helps us with.

 ## `roxygen2`

 `roxygen2` is a package that makes writing packages much easier.
-In particular, `roxygen2` takes care of your functions' documentation and the `NAMESPACE` file.
+In particular, `roxygen2` takes care of your functions' documentation.
+As a bonus, it also takes care of the `NAMESPACE` file.
 If you don't have it installed (you can check by trying `library(roxygen2)`), please do it now (`install.packages("roxygen2")`).

 Unfortunately, using it requires manually configuring a few things.